wunderwuzzi23/blog/content/posts/2023/37c3-new-important-instructions.md

 It was humbling and exciting to present in Saal 1, the same stage Joscha Bach spoke just the day before, and share my passion and research over the last year regarding Large Language Models Application Security and Prompt Injection specifically.

 You can watch the talk with a translation options on [media.ccc.de](https://media.ccc.de/v/37c3-12292-new_important_instructions), and I also uploaded the English copy to the Embrace The Red YouTube channel.
 Hope it's interesting and helpful.

+A pdf version of the slides is [here](/blog/downloads/37C3-New-Important-Instructions.pdf).

 Looking forward to the next Chaos Communiation Congress.